bentfryingpan/Jadestone/README.md

 You will see 5 large stat blocks at the top of the screen.

-Customizable: Click the title of any card (e.g., "Average Score") to change what metric it displays.
+Customizable and Interactive Stat Boxes: Click the title of any card (e.g., "Average Score") to change what metric it displays.
 You can track your Highest K/D, Most Motes Denied, Total Primeval Damage, and more.

-Pro-Tip (Interactive): Click on the actual number inside any of these cards!
+Click on the actual number inside any of these cards!
 The app will instantly jump to the specific match where you achieved that stat, highlighting it in the table and loading its exact details.

 The History Table (Bottom Left)